LeNPaul/Lagrange/menu/about.md

 title: Hi, I'm John.
 ---

-I'm a Mechanical Engineering student at the University of Minnesota, with interests in aerodynamics, energy efficiency, and neuroscience applied in CS.
+I'm a Mechanical Engineering student at the University of Minnesota, with interests in [active] aerodynamics, energy efficiency, and neuroscience applied in CS.

 ### Computer Science